nivwya/SecretGems/README.md

 <img width="350" alt="Screen Shot 2023-08-12 at 10 02 29 PM" src="https://raw.githubusercontent.com/nivwya/SecretGems/2592d8e516719239e7a2e74ae7c29040159baa24/Screenshot%202025-06-24%20202242.png">
 ![Home Screenshot](https://raw.githubusercontent.com/nivwya/SecretGems/2592d8e516719239e7a2e74ae7c29040159baa24/Screenshot%202025-06-24%20202340.png)

+## 📱 How to Use

+### Adding a Hidden Gem
+1. Click "Add Gem" in the navigation
+2. Fill out the form with:
+   - Name of the place/event
+   - Type (store, restaurant, event)
+   - Location (city and state)
+   - Budget level (₹, ₹₹, ₹₹₹)
+   - Description
+   - Optional photo
+   - Your rating (1-5 stars)
+3. Click "Add Gem" to save

+### Exploring Gems
+1. Use the search bar on the home page
+2. Visit the "Explore" page for advanced filtering
+3. Filter by:
+   - Category (store, restaurant, event)
+   - Budget level
+   - Sort by recent, rating, or name
+4. Click on any gem card to view details

+### Dashboard
+- View your personal statistics
+- See all gems you've added
+- Track your average ratings and locations

+## 🎨 Customization

+### Colors and Styling
+The app uses a beautiful purple gradient theme.
+To customize:

+1. **Primary Colors**: Edit the CSS variables in `styles.css`
+2. **Gradients**: Modify the `background` properties
+3. **Fonts**: Change the Google Fonts import in `index.html`

+### Adding New Features
+- **User Authentication**: The Firebase Auth is already configured
+- **Comments/Ratings**: Extend the gem data structure
+- **Maps Integration**: Add location coordinates and map display
+- **Social Sharing**: Implement share buttons for gems

 ## Next Steps

 - [x] Add review/rating system